"Your talent is God's gift to you. What you do with it is your gift back to God."

 Option C: Free 15-minute discovery call booking

-Example: [Book a Free 10-Minute Guide Call] ← Links to: Calendly/booking for short call
+Example: [Book a Free 10-Minute Guide Call] ← Links to: HoneyBook/Calendly/booking calendar

 Why it works: Uncertain visitors don’t just need information; they need permission to ask for help.
 This button gives them a path forward when they’re stuck, and feeling “I’m confused, I’ll just leave” into “Let me ask which is right for me.”